Do It Again (Benee song)

-"Do It Again" (stylised in all caps) is a song by New Zealand singer Benee featuring Australian singer Mallrat, released through Republic Records on 28 June 2023.
-The song peaked at number 30 on the New Zealand Hot Singles Chart, and was the official song of the 2023 FIFA Women's World Cup.
+"Do It Again" (stylised in all caps) is a song by New Zealand singer Benee featuring Australian singer Mallrat, released through Republic Records on 28 June 2023, as a standalone single and the official song of the 2023 FIFA Women's World Cup.
+Primarily written by Benee and Mallrat alongside Joshua Fountain, Tiare Kelly, and Timon Martin, "Do It Again" was produced by Fountain and Martin.